Browse the FAQs below, and as always, feel free to contact us at firstname.lastname@example.org if you have any additional questions.

 How do I best reflect my company’s Product hierarchy or structure in Craft.io?

 The best place to start is by reviewing our data model so that you can understand our organizational layers, how they interact and their intended purpose.

 In Craft.io, a Product is a high-level organizational layer, representing a large aspect of your end-users’ customer experience (e.g., Analytics) or a group of components (e.g., Integrations).
 Each Workspace can have a number of Products and while it varies by organization, a product manager will typically be responsible for one or more Craft.io Products.
 Each product manager can filter their views to focus on the Products relevant to their role.

-Sitting beneath a Product are Sections, reflecting larger aspects of your Product’s capability (e.g., Filter Enhancements).
-These Sections are further broken down into Features, reflecting smaller and more manageable building blocks (e.g., Multi-select of items).
-In Agile terminology, Sections typically map to epics, while Features map to user stories.
+Sitting beneath a Product are Epics, reflecting larger aspects of your Product’s capability (e.g., Filter Enhancements).
+These Epics are further broken down into Features, reflecting smaller and more manageable building blocks (e.g., Multi-select of items).
+In Agile terminology, Epics typically map obviously to Epics, while Features map to User Stories.

-Looking at this bottom-up and deciding how your existing features and sections aggregate up within your organization can be a useful way to help think through the best setup within Craft.io.
+Looking at this bottom-up and deciding how your existing features and epics aggregate up within your organization can be a useful way to help think through the best setup within Craft.io.

 An additional consideration in your setup will be integrations to development tools.
 Very often, product managers will be transitioning from a project focused approach where their product goals are delivered across multiple dev tool projects.
 Craft.io can help here by allowing you to maintain a product-centric view while pushing items into specific dev tool projects as required.

 Multiple workspaces are typically not recommended for product management teams unless the work in question is very separate and there’s no requirement for unified prioritization, planning and dependency management.